openskynetwork/opensky-api/docs/free/rest.rst

 * Anonymous users can only get the most recent state vectors, i.e. the `time` parameter will be ignored.
 * Anonymous users can only retrieve data with a time resolution of 10 seconds.
 That means, the API will return state vectors for time :math:`now - (now\ mod\ 10)`.
+* Anonymous users have a credit of 100 API request per day (corresponds to 8 minutes of map usage on the Opensky page roughly).

 Limitations for OpenSky users
 """""""""""""""""""""""""""""